anchalshetty24/Portfolio-/README.md

 # Anchal Shetty — Portfolio Website

-A responsive personal portfolio built for the YR NOVATECH internship (Task 2).
+A responsive personal portfolio built for the YR NOVATECH internship.
 It presents my skills, projects, education, and contact details as a software developer.

 **Live site:**  https://anchalshetty24.github.io/Portfolio-/